cognitiveviewai/TrustLens/README.md

 It is organized into several folders focusing on different aspects of generative modeling, including harmful content detection, privacy, reliability, and response relevance.

 ### 1. **harmful_content**
-This folder contains subfolders with python scripts to compute metrics used for evaluating harmful content in generative models using Evidently AI, Fiddler AI, and Whylabs AI.
+This folder contains subfolders with python scripts to compute metrics used for evaluating harmful content in generative models using Evidently AI.
 This folder is divided into the following subfolders:

 - **evidently_ai**: Scripts leveraging Evidently AI for detecting harmful content.
-- **fiddler_ai**: Scripts leveraging Fiddler AI for detecting harmful content.
-- **whylabs_ai**: Scripts leveraging Whylabs AI for detecting harmful content.

 #### 1.1 **Evidently AI harmful content metrics:**
 - `biased_content.py`: Detects biased content in generative outputs.